DingXiaoH/Centripetal-SGD/README.md

 ## Download a pruned model, test, and use it for your own tasks

-Download any of the models above, and run
+Download any of the models above, and run like
 ```
 python ndp_test.py sres50 csgd_res50_internal70.hdf5
 ```